UPPER GRADES

 Friday

-Developmental, 1.5
+Development, 1.5

 A time to lock in the week’s learning—reviewing, practicing, and reinforcing key skills.
 This replaces Workshop and Apologetics from the upper grades.